syncfusion-content/javascript-docs/js/Dialog/Concepts-and-Features/AJAX-Content.md

 **[JavaScript]**

-// Set the contentUrl from the file reference path and set the contentType as ajax.
+// Sets the contentUrl from the file reference path and sets the contentType as ajax.
 The default value of contentUrl and contentType are null
     <script type="text/javascript">
         $("#ajaxDialog").ejDialog(
               {